Petra is wonderful and highly unusual ancient city which was built in narrow canyons of Jebel al-Madhbah some 800 – 1500 m above the sea level.

 When tourists enter Petra through the narrow canyon – Siq, they are greeted by one of the best structures in this ancient city – Al Khazneh.
 This is the most photographed landmark in Petra.

 This giant structure has been cut in rock and is some 40 m tall and 25 m wide.
 This is an elaborate tomb which most likely was created in the 1st century BC.

 Local Bedouins believed that bandits were storing treasure in an unaccessible stone urn of Al Khazneh (The Treasury in Arabic).
 They tried to get it – there are multiple bullet holes around this urn.
 In fact there can not be any treasure – urn is not hollowed out.

-Further, behind Al Khazneh in the cliff is cut enormous theatre.
+Further, behind Al Khazneh in the cliff is cut enormous theater.
 This impressive work was done in Roman times in the 1st century AD, destroying previous rock-cut tombs.
 Theater had some 5 – 10 thousand seats and was divided from the street with 25 m tall wall.